 July 1 - The annual deadline for the Rules Committee to receive proposed contest rules changes for the following contest year.
 Additional rules proposals resulting from issues arising at the U.S. National Championships contest will be accepted up to one week following the close of that contest.
 This does not include any submission which solely affects Nationals, Team Selection, and the IAC Policies and Procedures which govern Nationals.
-The Rules Committee will meet after this deadline and publish their recommendations to the membership for comment.
-The deadline for member comment is 0700 GMT, October 1.
-The Board of Directors will then act on the proposals and comments at the Fall IAC Board meeting.
+All proposals received by the annual deadline will be published for membership comment.
+Member comments must be received no later than 0700 GMT, October 1st.
+During this same period, the Rules Committee will meet and submit a report with their recommendations to the Board of Directors.
+The Board of Directors will vote on each recommended proposal at the Fall IAC Board meeting.
 Any rule changes and the Known program sequences approved by the Board will take effect on January 1 of the year after they were approved.